 Do parents provide all of the funding for these programs?

 No. Though individual donations from parents and community member make up approximately 80% of our revenue, the remaining 20% is derived from corporate sources in the form of sponsorships.

 The Foundation focuses its’ support on three areas:

 For the 2017-2018 school year, the Foundation funded the following programs:

 Drama (All schools) $15,000/$3,000 per school

 Naviance (All students) $10,000

 School Loop (All students) $10,000

 Why did the Foundation choose these programs to support?

 The Foundation works closely with District staff to identify areas where funds are most needed and can have the greatest impact.
-Projects are vetted and discussed within the Program Development committee and then brought before the Foundation board for discussion and approval.
+Projects are vetted and discussed within the Superintendent and senior staff and then brought before the Foundation board for discussion and approval.